unahouExosite/docs/widget/README.md

 #### Google Loader API

-The Google loader API is available.
+The Google Loader API is available in the widget sandbox.
 Please see this link for more information:

 [https://developers.google.com/loader/](https://developers.google.com/loader/)